hileamlakB/hileamlakb/README.md

 # Hey, I'm Hileamlak Yitayew 👋

-I'm a student at Harvard University passionate about System/ML/Software development.
-I love working on cutting-edge AI-driven, scalable, and efficient software projects and am always eager to learn new skills and collaborate on exciting projects.
+I'm a Computer Science and Electrical Engineering student at Harvard passionate about System/ML/Software development.
+I love working on intersting, scalable, and efficient system softwares for differnt applications.

-- 🌱 I’m currently: Working on an exciting research, GPU kernel Scheduler for pytorch
+- 🌱 I’m currently: Working on an exciting newtworking system project, FloodClone
 - 📫 How to reach me: ehmyitayew@college.harvard.edu, [LinkedIn](https://www.linkedin.com/in/hileamlak-mulugeta-yitayew-a8b43317a/)
-- ⚡ Fun fact: I am currently building a computer from a transistor.
+- ⚡ Fun fact: I am currently building a computer from a transistor [].

 ## Recent Projects